al-jshen/reverse/README.md

 }

 // function must have these argument types but can be arbitrarily complex
+// apply computations to params and data as if they were f64s!
 #[differentiable]
 fn addmul(params: &[f64], data: &[&[f64]]) -> f64 {
     params[0] + data[0][0] * params[1]